Healthy and active communities

 The COVID-19 pandemic has highlighted just how important our neighbourhoods can be in supporting the health and wellbeing of our communities.
 Planning and development can ensure new residential neighbourhoods are comfortable and convenient for walking and include parks and open space.

 Now more than ever, Queenslanders appreciate the need for walkable neighbourhoods and access to local parks and open spaces.
-Safeguarding our health is the top priority of the Queensland Economic Recovery Plan and designing our local neighbourhoods to support more active communities plays a key role in promoting the health and wellbeing of Queenslanders.
+Safeguarding our health is the top priority of the Queensland Government and designing our local neighbourhoods to support more active communities plays a key role in promoting the health and wellbeing of Queenslanders.

 For more information on healthy and active communities please contact us.

-We now have a model code and provisions to ensure new residential subdivisions deliver more walkable neighbourhoods.
+From this consultation, a model code and provisions were created to ensure new residential subdivisions deliver more walkable neighbourhoods.

 All new residential subdivisions in Queensland will be assessed against benchmarks relating to:

 - block lengths

 - street trees

 Assessment benchmarks are the standards and outcomes we want to see demonstrated by new development.
 Many local government planning schemes across Queensland are already aligned with these new assessment benchmarks.